eaton-lab/fundamentals/docs/class-genetical-theory.md

 - Lecture: **Genetical Theory** chapter 5 review.
 - Lecture: **Quantitative Genetics** chapter 6 review.

+Introduction to the genetical theory of natural selection.
+Natural selection is manifest by the differential survival and reproduction of some units over others based on variation in their heritable phenotypes.
+This differential *success* can be measured, and is termed *fitness*.
+In most cases, evolutionary biologists are interested in *relative fitness* but in some cases we may also examine *absolute fitness*.
+Each can be measured in numerous different ways, and at many different scales.
+This impacts the way that we develop statistical models for predicting evolutionary responses to selection, and also impacts the language that we use to properly describe evolution.

+This unit is focused on how to measure and describe selection and fitness.

 ----

 ## Lecture Notes

+### Phenotypic variation
+How is phenotypic variation usually distributed in populations?
+This was a question that was famously studied by R.A.
+Fisher

+### Selection coefficients

 - Get from google slides...